click here for teachings on the daily Gospel readings

 14 The days are coming, says the LORD, when I will fulfill the promise I made to the house of Israel and Judah.
 15 In those days, in that time, I will raise up for David a just shoot; he shall do what is right and just in the land.
 16 In those days, Judah shall be safe, and Jerusalem shall dwell secure; this is what they shall call her: "The LORD our justice."

 In the days of the prophet Jeremiah, in the 6th century BC, the citizens of Judea were about to experience the Babylonian army's conquest of Judea, ending in the destruction of Jerusalem and Solomon's Temple and their capture and exile into Babylonian lands.
 In Chapter 31, Jeremiah gave them hope if only they persevered in faith.
-God promised through His prophet a future return from exile and a deeper, more intimate understanding of God.
-This knowledge of God would be founded on a personal relationship based on a new covenant (31:31-34).
+God promised a future return from exile and a deeper, more intimate understanding of God through His prophet.
+This knowledge of God was promised to be founded on a personal relationship based on a new covenant (31:31-34).
 Then, in Chapter 33, Jeremiah promised that a righteous Davidic Messiah would usher in this new era of peace, a promise previously made by the 8th century BC prophet Isaiah (Is 9:4/5-6/7; 11:1-12).

-In the introduction to his Gospel, St. Matthew proclaims that Jesus of Nazareth fulfills the prophecy of the Davidic Messiah (Mt 1:1).
-It is also a mystery the angel Gabriel revealed to the Virgin Mary of Nazareth at the Incarnation of the Christ (Lk 1:31-33) before His first Advent.
+In the introduction to his Gospel, St. Matthew proclaimed that Jesus of Nazareth fulfilled the prophecy of the Davidic Messiah (Mt 1:1).
+It was also a mystery the angel Gabriel revealed to the Virgin Mary of Nazareth at the Incarnation of the Christ (Lk 1:31-33) before His first Advent.
 Jesus is the Davidic King who fulfills God's covenant with David that his throne will endure forever (2 Sam 7:16; 23:5).
-He is the one who is bringing the promise of eternal salvation to all peoples in everlasting peace and justice when He returns to defeat the power of death over humanity.
+He is the one who brings the promise of eternal salvation to all peoples in everlasting peace and justice when He returns to defeat the power of death over humanity.
 He will establish a new Heaven and earth and a New Jerusalem from where He will rule His covenant people of every generation forever (Rev 7:17; 21:1-4).

 Responsorial Psalm 25:4-5, 8-10, 14 ~ For You, O Lord, I Wait

-4 Your ways, O LORD, make known to me; teach me your paths, 5 guide me in your truth and teach me, for you are God my savior, and for you I wait all the day.
+4 Your ways, O LORD, make known to me; teach me your paths, 5 guide me in your truth and teach me, for you are God my savior, and for you, I wait all the day long.

 Response: